 Shirley Bennett, MPP 2007, prepares the groundwork to fight Malaria, TB and HIV/AIDS.

-When Shirley Bennett began her graduate studies in 2005, the Hertie School of Governance in Berlin was just getting off the ground.
+When Shirley Bennett began her graduate studies in 2005, the Hertie School in Berlin was just getting off the ground.
 There were 30 people in that first Master of Public Policy cohort.
 They had almost every class together in just one room at the Hausvogteiplatz, a square in the centre of East Berlin surrounded by construction sites.

 “It was very intense,” she says.
 “But by the second year, there were 50 more students and suddenly the university dramatically increased in size.”
 Today, its network of over 1,000 graduates spans the globe, and the school offers master’s degrees in public policy and international affairs as well as doctoral and executive programmes.